Please use the link below to access the all new interactive benefits guide for 2022.

-* Participate in a Flexible Spending Plan for either Health or Dependent Care.
-(You MUST sign up for this each year and elect an amount for the account.
-This is NOT an automatic re-enroll.)
+* Participate in a Flexible Spending Account (FSA) for either Healthcare or Dependent Care.
+You MUST sign up for this each year in Workday and elect an amount for the account.
+This is NOT an automatic re-enrollment from year to year.
+FSA enrollments must be completed in Workday.

-* Increase your existing LSU Supplemental Life Insurance (through UnitedHealthcare) coverage:
+* Change your existing LSU Supplemental Life Insurance coverage:

 Please note: NO late health insurance applications will be accepted outside of Annual Enrollment without a qualifying event.